 You can either edit your editorial photography by yourself or you may also choose to outsource the work to Image Editing Services.
 Services like PixelPhant have professionals who can edit thousands of images within a few hours.

 When you outsource your work, you get expert assistance, save time, and invest in a useful resource.

 If you have read the article till here, we are sure that you are going to become one of the best editorial photographers very soon.
 But here are three key takeaways that you must follow in order to become a recognizable editorial photographer in your niche.

 If you are just starting your editorial photography career, the chances of people investing their time, trust, and money are comparatively very less.
 In order to convince them you need to show your previous work and the best way to do so is by having a portfolio.

 Not just online, but also in a physical form to take it to the editors and show them your work.
 An online portfolio is good for awarding people about your work and an offline portfolio is to close a contract with a client.

 Whom would you like to work with as your client?
 Knowing this will allow you to take steps toward your goal and help you work in the following manner.
 In addition to this, it will help you network with your targeted clients and understand more about the industry.
 Networking plays a crucial role, especially in a photography career where most of your clients are based on referrals.

 Submitting to Image Publication

 First, find the magazines that are accepting the submissions.
-Sort them on the basis of your preferences and style of photography that aligns with you.
-Now pitch them your idea, your portfolio, and wait for their response.
+Sort them on the basis of your preferences and the style of photography that aligns with you.
+Now pitch them your idea, and your portfolio, and wait for their response.
 This is the cold email technique, but if your work starts getting recognized, getting your work and clients would be much quicker and easy.